CHJoanna/SimGan-simple/README.md

     * the refined images will be saved under ```./test_predictions/```

-In addition, you could also download datasets to run CycleGAN or SimGAN by:
+In addition, you could also download datasets to run CycleGAN or SimGAN.
+For example:
 * horse2zebra dataset ```sh ./download_dataset.sh horse2zebra```
+* [example output](./demo/horse2zebra.png) of horse2zebra run using SimGAN after 20epochs with lambda_=0.1

 ## Train
 ```